John A. Chapman

 John Allan Chapman (July 14, 1965 – March 4, 2002) was a combat controller in the United States Air Force who was posthumously awarded the Medal of Honor on August 22, 2018, for his actions in the Battle of Takur Ghar during the War in Afghanistan.
 He is the first airman to receive the Medal of Honor since the Vietnam War.
 He was inducted into the Hall of Heroes on August 23, 2018, and posthumously promoted to Master Sergeant on the following day.

-Chapman was also the first Air Force combat controller to be awarded the Air Force Cross.
-His award was subsequently upgraded to the Medal of Honor.
+Chapman was also the first Air Force combat controller to be awarded the Air Force Cross before his decoration was upgraded to the Medal of Honor.

 Early life

 John Chapman was born July 14, 1965, in Springfield, Massachusetts to Eugene and Terry Chapman and grew up in Windsor Locks, Connecticut.
-He had two sisters, Lori and Tammy, and a brother, Kevin.
+He has two sisters, Lori and Tammy, and a brother, Kevin.
 He graduated from Windsor Locks High School in 1983.